GravJump

 01

-Rather than requiring pay stubs and W-2s, these programs evaluate your 1099 income history to determine qualifying income.
+Rather than requiring pay stubs and W-2s, these programs evaluate your 1099 earnings history to determine qualifying income.

 02